osga96/techchallenge/README.md

 > spring.datasource.url=jdbc:mysql://192.168.0.123:9800/TECHCHALLENGE

+When this is set, we have to set also our IP to the mail service:

+> spring.mail.host=192.168.0.123

-When this is set, we can execute the gradle build task and we'll see our jar file in [project_folder]/build/libs
+Then we can execute the gradle build task and we'll see our jar file in [project_folder]/build/libs

 ### Build the front container